reactioncommerce/reaction-docs/developer/installation/docker-development.md

 ### Troubleshooting

 If you are experiencing issues, first make sure that you are allowing Docker sufficient memory to run.
-In your Docker preferences, we suggest adjust the `Memory` setting to allow `3.0GiB`, and the `Swap` setting to allow `1.5GiB`.
+In your Docker preferences, we suggest adjusting the `Memory` setting to allow `3.0GiB`, and the `Swap` setting to allow `1.5GiB`.